Little Catskin: Variants

+Carl Lindahl and William Bernard McCarthy noted that Catskin (ATU 510B) ingrained itself in Appalachian oral tradition, registering ten variants in Appalachia from the twelve American texts, from Kentucky, Virginia, Tennessee, and North Carolina.
+Also, according to Lindahl, type ATU 510B seemed more popular than its closely related subtype, ATU 510A, Cinderella, in American tradition.

 Researcher Isabel Gordon Carter collected and published a North Carolinian variant from Southern Blue Ridge.
 In this tale, titled Old Catkins, a widowed man has three daughters.
 One of the daughters is lazy and hated by the other two.
 The man puts away his deceased wife's dress and promises to marry one that can fit in that dress.
 One day, his youngest daughter wears it, her father sees someone wearing the dress from the fields and rushes back home.
-He asks his daughter who waswearing the dress, but the girl asks her father a dress before she confesses: the father gives her a dress "the color of every cloud ... of the ereal", another the colour of every bird, and a third the colour of every fish in the sea.
+He asks his daughter who waswearing the dress, but the girl asks her father for a dress before she confesses: the father gives her a dress "the color of every cloud ... of the ereal", another the colour of every bird, and a third the colour of every fish in the sea.
 She then reveals she was the one who wore her mother's dress; her father beats her and expels her from home.
 She leaves home, takes the dresses to a dressmaker, and finds work as a queen's servant.
 Due to her diligence, the queen becomes fond of her, and invites her to a big dance at a "club house", and promises to lend her some clothes for her to wear.
 The girl - named Catskin or Catskins - is given the queen's clothes, but goes to the dance with the dresses she brought with her from home.
 She dances with the king's son.
 The king's son falls in love with her, but, after three nights of her presence at the dance, he cannot find her again, and grows sick with love.
 The girl then promises to bake a cake for him, and places her ring inside it.
 The girl takes the cake to the prince, he gets better and marries the girl.